 A Note About Freshness and Aging the roasted Monsoon Malabar

-Monsoon Malabar are fresh roasted by us at least twice a week a week depending upon order volumes - sometimes we have to roast it 3 or 4 times a week because it's now a highly popular choice amongst customers that won't drink anything else.
+Monsoon Malabar are fresh roasted by us at least 3 times a week - sometimes we have to roast it 4 times a week because it's now a highly popular choice amongst customers that won't drink anything else.

 Predicting order volumes is extremely difficult as customers can each buy 10kg or more of this Monsoon Malabar on their order, or we have numerous returning customers buying at the same day which results in our stock going from plenty to zero in a matter of just a couple of hours.